EmilyChenery/chenery-drake-mandrak/README.md

 Also included are three text files containing essential shipping and NIS density information used in the model (Drake et al., 2015).

-The code is split into two parts: 1) model setup and 2) simulation and plotting.
+The code, written in the R Statistical Programming language, is split into two parts: 1) model setup and 2) simulation and plotting.

 --